 Through its innovative practice, TDS seeks to advance early childhood education by demonstrating how research on creativity development can be applied in a preschool classroom.
-Backed by research from BADM’s in-house research division, TDS’s curriculum supports children’s development of language and literacy, provides opportunities to explore the arts, models age-appropriate science, math, and engineering learning, and thoughtfully integrates technology to enhance children’s engagement, social interaction, and creativity.
+Backed by research from Bay Area Discovery Museum’s in-house research division, TDS’s curriculum supports children’s development of language and literacy, provides opportunities to explore the arts, models age-appropriate science, math, and engineering learning, and thoughtfully integrates technology to enhance children’s engagement, social interaction, and creativity.

 Your Child's Day at School

 We value and prioritize time for pursuing interests, developing relationships, and engaging in imaginative play and exploration with open-ended materials.
-We regularly spend time having group meetings (circle time), exploring outside, sharing stories, singing songs, engaging in small group work, and eating a snack and lunch.
+Our daily flow includes routines like having group meetings (circle time), exploring outside, sharing stories, singing songs, engaging in small group work, and eating a snack and lunch.

 Our Daily Flow